 A former gifted student herself, Madison graduated college at age 19 in Bellingham, Washington.
 She holds a certificate in School Leadership from Harvard University, as well as a dual Masters of Education in Gifted/Talented Educational Psychology and Teaching.
 She served as a gifted/talented coordinator and teacher in public education before founding The Joule School, a vision she had developed as a young child dissatisfied with her education in public school.
 In addition to serving as Head of School at Joule, she is the regional Gifted Youth Coordinator for Mensa of Central Texas.

 Madison began her career as a Montessori early childhood educator, and adheres to a student-centered, hands-on teaching methodology.
-She holds 6 teaching certifications ranging from Science to Dance, and has taught in Texas, Arizona, and the Navajo Nation in New Mexico.
+She holds 6 subject certifications and has taught in Texas, Arizona, and the Navajo Nation in New Mexico.
 During her teaching career she has worked with gifted children in public, private, and charter schools, teaching kindergarten through Advanced Placement (AP) high school classes.
 In addition, she has developed courses and texts for students across the country as a curriculum author with educational publishers for the public school sector.
 She has also served as a speech and debate coach, Destination Imagination state-certified coach, and National Honor Society sponsor.
 During school breaks, she resides in the small Dutch town of Nijmegen, The Netherlands.

 Merissa is a truly international teacher: a British American who grew up in Holland, Belgium, Ireland, Denmark, and the United Kingdom.
 She earned her M.A. in Creative Writing in London, England and her BA in Communications/Literature in Brussels, Belgium.